hyzor/LACPP_Project/README.md

 LACPP_Project
 =============
-Sequential edge detection algorithm using the Sobel operator.
+Sequential, threaded and task-based edge detection algorithm using the Sobel operator.

+####Todo
+- Write more comments in code (explain vital parts in code with comments)
+- Write report

 ####How to build